Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: New spectra of AdS solutions in and IIA

 \section{New spectra of $\cN=1$ AdS$_4$ solutions in $D=11$ and IIA}

-We now turn to describe the complete KK spectrum about concrete supersymmetric AdS$_4$ solutions of $D=11$ \cite{Cremmer:1978km} and massive type IIA \cite{Romans:1985tz} supergravities that uplift consistently on $S^7$ \cite{deWit:1986iy} and $S^6$ \cite{Guarino:2015jca,Guarino:2015vca} from vacua of the SO(8) \cite{deWit:1982ig} and ISO(7) \cite{Guarino:2015qaa} gaugings of maximal four-dimensional supergravity.
+We now turn to describe the KK spectrum about concrete supersymmetric AdS$_4$ solutions of $D=11$ \cite{Cremmer:1978km} and massive type IIA \cite{Romans:1985tz} supergravities that uplift consistently on $S^7$ \cite{deWit:1986iy} and $S^6$ \cite{Guarino:2015jca,Guarino:2015vca} from vacua of the SO(8) \cite{deWit:1982ig} and ISO(7) \cite{Guarino:2015qaa} gaugings of maximal four-dimensional supergravity.
 See table \ref{tab:AllSusyAdS4} in the introduction for a summary of all known solutions of this type.
 The complete KK spectrum is now known for all such solutions with $ 2 \leq \cN \leq 8$ supersymmetry \cite{Englert:1983rn,Sezgin:1983ik,Biran:1983iy,Klebanov:2008vq,Malek:2020yue,Varela:2020wty}, and also for the $\cN=1$ solutions with sufficiently large bosonic symmetry groups $G$ \cite{Cesaro:2020soq}.
 The five AdS$_4$ solutions in this class whose spectrum remains to be given are all $\cN=1$ and display small, if any at all, residual symmetry groups $G$.
-We have now filled that gap by computing the KK spectra over these solutions.
-In this and the next sections we describe the salient features of these spectra, leaving explicit listings for appendix \ref{sec:TablesKKSpec}.
+We have now filled that gap by applying the formalism reviewed in section \ref{sec:KKMassMatRev} to these solutions.
+In this and the next sections we describe the salient features of these KK spectra, leaving explicit listings for the ancillary files, see appendix \ref{sec:TablesKKSpec}.

 Except for the $\textrm{U}(1) \times \textrm{U}(1)$-invariant vacuum of SO(8)-gauged supergravity \cite{Fischbacher:2009cj,Fischbacher:2010ec} which was reported ten years or so ago, all the other solutions that we will cover here have been discovered fairly recently.
 These include another vacuum of SO(8)-gauged supergravity with residual SO(3) invariance \cite{Comsa:2019rcz,Bobev:2019dik}; and, in the dyonic ISO(7) gauging, two vacua with U(1) symmetry \cite{Guarino:2019snw} and one more vacuum with no continuous symmetry at all \cite{Bobev:2020qev}.
 These solutions are only known as critical points of the corresponding $D=4$ $\cN=8$ gauged supergravities, but associated solutions of the form AdS$_4 \times_w S^7$ and AdS$_4 \times_w S^6$ in $D=11$ and massive IIA supergravities are guaranteed to exist by the consistency of the truncation of the latter supergravities down to the former \cite{deWit:1986iy,Guarino:2015jca,Guarino:2015vca}.
 All these higher dimensional solutions will be warped, supported by internal supergravity forms, and will be equipped with inhomogeneous metrics on the internal spheres with isometry groups containing the residual symmetry groups $G$ of their associated $D=4$ critical points.